onlyquads/transcripter/readme.md

 >**Notes**:
 >- Settings are stored in `/user/USERNAME/.transcripter_prefs`
-You can tweak the settings and click on **save as default** to keep those settings for the next session or click on **reset all** to reset them default button.
+You can tweak the settings and click on **"save as default"** to keep those settings for the next session or click on **"reset all"** to reset them default button.
 >- Most of the needed package will be installed into `/user/USERNAME/documents/transcripter_venv`
 >- Whisper models will be downloaded on request into `/user/USERNAME/.cache`
 >- ArgosTranslate models will be downloaded on request into `/user/USERNAME/.local`